lingpy/sign-language-evolution-paper/README.md

 Original study:

-> Power, Justin; Grimm, Guido; List, Johann-Mattis (2019): Evolutionary dynamics in the dispersal of sign languages.
-Unpublished manuscript, not peer-reviewed.
+> Power, Justin M.; Grimm, Guido; and List, Johann-Mattis (2019): Evolutionary dynamics in the dispersal of sign languages.
+Royal Society Open Science.
+DOI: 10.1098/rsos.191100

 This package contains the supplementary material needed to replicate the studies reported in our study.
 For a list of all languages, see the file `languages.tsv`.